hdrien0/UYW-Content-Generator/README.md

 #### Manual mode (the easiest one)

 Just start `UYWGenerator.exe` or its shortcut, and you'll be prompted to configure it manually.

+**IMPORTANT** : The executable may be flagged as a virus by your antivirus, due to the fact that it's a compiled python script.
+I'm currently looking for a solution, but for now if it happens disable your antivirus or add an exception (the application is completely safe).

 #### Arguments (the fastest one)